Employability Plus Programme

 |30 hours||40 hours||50 hours|

-There are lots of opportunities at university you can get involved with including clubs and societies, class reps and mentoring.
+There are lots of opportunities at university you can get involved with including being an executive member of a club and society, being a class rep or mentoring.

-The number of activities you do determines your university contribution level of attainment:
+The number of activities you do determines your university participation level of attainment:

 |2 activities||3 activities||4 activities|